10 Must-Read UX Design Books in 2024

 In the fast-paced world of UX, continuous learning is essential, and these books provide a treasure trove of knowledge to keep designers ahead of the curve.

-From understanding the principles of human-centered design in "The Design of Everyday Things" to mastering the art of habit-forming products in "Hooked," it offers unique perspectives and insights to enhance how we perceive designing.
+From understanding the principles of human-centered design in "The Design of Everyday Things" to mastering the art of habit-forming products in "Hooked," it offers unique perspectives and insights to enhance how we perceive design.

 By delving into the psychology behind user behaviour, motivations, and decision-making in "Designing with the Mind in Mind" and "100 Things Every Designer Needs to Know About People," designers can create products that truly resonate with their audience.